LoCoJanik/USBCaputreCardOutput/README.md

 ```

 # Quit the Fullscreen Window:
-You can Close the Window with Q (Quit)
+You can Close the Window with Q-Button (Quit)-Button